jkzorz/jkzorz.github.io/_posts/2019-06-05-stacked-bar-plots.md

 install.packages("reshape2")
 library(ggplot2)
 library(reshape2)
 ```

 For most analyses in R I find it easiest to upload a csv file that has your species as columns and your samples as rows.
 Many of the outputs for the 16S pipelines I've seen have the order the other way around, so you may have to manipulate and transpose your data to get it in the right orientation.
 I do a lot of my early data manipulations in excel because I find it easiest to 1) get a first glance at the data, and 2) visually observe all the changes I'm making.
 I can also easily add in extra descriptor columns to define my samples by treatments, or environmental conditions, or any other parameter I could be interested in observing.
+If you're a keen coder however, all of these steps are of course possible to do in R.

 Your OTU/species table may have hundreds (or thousands) of OTUs.
 Obviously, it's not reasonable or necessary to visualize all these OTUs at once.
 This is why you may want to select only a few of your most interesting OTUs for this visualization.
 I tend to choose OTUs for visualization based on criteria like: